RESOStandards/transport/web-api-add-edit.md

 ```

 **RESPONSE**

 The response would be as follows:

 ```
 HTTP/2 404 Not Found
 ```

 There are other possible error scenarios for `DELETE` actions as well.
 For example, the server does not support delete.

-The server is expected to respond with an HTTP `4XX` status code when errors are encountered, and may decide whether to return a response body with the appropriate error message in these cases.
+The server MUST respond with the appropriate HTTP `4XX` status code when errors are encountered, and MAY decide whether to return a response body with the appropriate error message in these cases.

 <br /><br />